Witiko/doctoral-thesis/main.md

 | DA 2016, src | fi→en   |  0.44  | *0.63*     |  0.45  | *0.58*  |
 | DA 2016, src | ru→en   |  0.30  | *0.43*     |  0.33  | *0.48*  |
 %
-: [The accuracies of the soft vector space and the word mover's distance % with and without our decontextualized token embeddings on eight machine % translation tasks]%
+: [Accuracies of the soft vector space and the word mover's distance % with and without our decontextualized token embeddings on eight machine % translation tasks]%
-  {The accuracies of the soft vector space (SCM) and the word mover's distance (WMD) % with and without our decontextualized token embeddings on eight machine % translation evaluation tasks. [@stefanik2021regressive] % Language pairs marked with an × were evaluated cross-lingually. % [@stefanik2021regressive, Section 3.4]} \label{tab:decontextualized-token-embeddings}
+  {The accuracies of the soft vector space (SCM) and the word mover's distance (WMD) % with and without our decontextualized token embeddings on eight machine % translation evaluation tasks. [@stefanik2021regressive] % Language pairs marked with an × were evaluated cross-lingually. % [@stefanik2021regressive, Section 3.4]}%
+  \label{tab:decontextualized-token-embeddings}

 #### Results